 The Corporation currently has an informal orientation program for new members of the Board.
-The Board regularly invites senior operating management to attend at Board meetings to report on their respective business unit activities, and Board meetings are periodically organized to include tours of the Corporation's facilities which permits the Board to participate in a detailed first hand review of the Corporation's activities.
+The Board regularly invites senior operating management to attend at Board meetings to report on their respective business unit activities, and Board meetings are periodically organized to include tours of the Corporation's facilities which permit the Board to participate in a detailed first hand review of the Corporation's activities.
 In addition, there are periodic social events organized by the Corporation where the Board can interact with senior management.

 As of the date of this Management Information Circular, the Board is composed of four members.
-The Corporation's Chairman, Dr. Christopher Jennings has announced his retirement and will not be included in managements' slate of directors.
-An additional individual, Mr. John R. Redmond, has been selected to be a nominee on the management's slate of proposed directors for election at the August 18, 2005 annual meeting.
 The Board has reviewed its size and, having regard for the international scope of its operations, has concluded that the number of directors of the Corporation is efficient and effective, given the size and scope of the Corporation's operations.
 The Board, as presently constituted, brings together a mix of skills, background, ages and attitudes that the Board considers appropriate to the stewardship of the Corporation.
 In particular, the Board represents many years of experience in the diamond exploration / mining industry as well as legal and corporate finance experience.
 The mandate of the Chairman of the Board includes the consideration of size and composition of the Board.

 The Board has responsibility for the stewardship of the Corporation and specifically for: (i) providing input and guidance on and approving the strategic plan and business objectives developed by senior management and overseeing management's implementation of the strategic plan; (ii) considering the principal risks of the business based on regular business reports prepared by senior management and based on the Audit Committee's review of the findings of the external auditors; (iii) assessing the performance of, and developing a succession plan for, the Chief Executive Officer; and (iv) reviewing the ongoing sufficiency and integrity of the Corporation's internal control, financial reporting and management information systems with management and the Corporation's external auditors.
 In addition to the specific responsibilities enumerated above, the Board is responsible for the supervision of management of the business but not the day-to-day operations, which are the responsibility of the Chief Executive Officer.
 The Board will also consider those matters that are brought to it by the Chief Executive Officer that, as noted below, are deemed to be material matters.
+During fiscal year 2006, the Board met in person once and over the period passed five (5) resolutions.